-With 10 years experience in helping professions and over 4 years experience as a Licensed Therapist, Markus has devoted his efforts to finding the best methods to help his clients become mentally healthy and hardy.
+With 10 year's experience in helping professions and over 5 year's experience as a Licensed Therapist, Markus has devoted his efforts to finding the best methods to help his clients become mentally healthy and hardy.
 He has aided his clients to move beyond Depression, Substance Addictions (including the less-noted ones, such as GHB, chocolate, video games, etc.), Anxiety Disorders and Phobias, Posttraumatic Stress, Grief and Loss of loved ones, and has employed progressive strategies including Mindfulness, Music Therapy, Adventure Therapy, and Guided Meditation.
 Markus has spent valuable time in 21 countries - some briefly, some extensively - on the quest for collective human traits and the attitudes which fuel acceptance and growth.
-He has entered the towering cathedrals in Europe, practiced samurai swordmanship with some locals next to Mt.
+He has entered the towering cathedrals in Europe, practiced samurai swordsmanship with some locals next to Mt.
 Fuji, Japan, experienced the ancient monuments and staggering artistry of Rome and Florence, chanted with orange-robed Buddhist monks in the foothills of Yunnan, China, and been invited to sit with small island Hindu villagers for some of their private family ceremonies.
 (If you're still curious, see Travel and Experiences below.)

 In the Mental Health community, Markus has spoken on a number of topics including mental fitness and emotional exploration, acceptance and finding purpose, the physiological benefits of meditation, multicultural expectations in psychotherapy, the behavior patterns of addiction, assertiveness versus the aggressions of passivity, guided meditation dos and don'ts, depression and intrusive thoughts, anxiety is your mistress/mister, hierarchy of human needs revisited, among others.